Pratik-Dash/React-TypeScriptTutorial/README.md

 ## Features

 - **Add, delete, and mark tasks as complete**: Manage your daily tasks easily.
+- **Update tasks**: Edit tasks after adding them to keep your list accurate and up to date.
 - **Disabled action buttons for completed tasks**: Action buttons are automatically disabled once a task is marked complete to prevent accidental modifications.
 - **Custom styling**: Unique styling for a better user experience.